 The only thing that delights us more than hearing about all the ways children blossom and grow after becoming skilled and confident riders is being able to share those stories with the world.
-Please take a moment to browse the success stories on this page.
+Please take a moment to browse the parent feedback and rider success stories on this page.
 If you or a family member are a graduate of the program, we encourage you to share your story with us here so we can publish it for everyone to celebrate.

 Imagine a picture-perfect summer day on the shores of Montana’s beautiful Flathead Lake.
 During our week-long stay there, our children, Bella and Nino, practiced riding their training-wheel clad bikes.
 Finally Nino ventures forth without the training wheels.
 Hooray for him!
 He rides independently!